Table of Contents

-If you want to know how to land a good marketing job, it’s best to speak with someone who recently landed a good marketing job.
+If you want to know how to land a good marketing job, you should talk to someone who recently landed a good marketing job.
+If you want interview tips, chat with someone who just crushed their interviews and got hired.

-I’ve already been through this process, so I’m going to break down some of the worst advice you’ll likely get from your parents (or teachers, family friends, guardians, etc.), and show you why it doesn’t apply.
+In this article, I’m going to break down some of the worst advice you’ll likely get from your parents (or teachers, family friends, guardians, etc.), and show you why it doesn’t work anymore.
+Let’s dive in.

 Badvice 1: Hit the pavement